 Thank you again,

-Hi Danica, I’m having a bit of trouble working out exactly what your asking (its a hard thing to describe, the different methods of bone insertion) so if I get it wrong email me back.
+Hi Danica, I’m having a bit of trouble working out exactly what you’re asking (it’s a hard thing to describe, the different methods of bone insertion) so if I get it wrong email me back.

 So you want to insert two 1/4 inch strips of boning without using just the outer & coutil lining fabric as casing but instead using the seam allowance.